 The outlook is generally positive for someone undergoing rectal prolapse surgery.
 You’ll be on a diet of liquids and soft foods for a while, and you’ll need to take a stool softener at first.
 This is to prevent constipation or straining during a bowel movement.

 The amount of time spent in the hospital after surgery depends on your health and the type of surgery you had.
-A full recovery can be expected in about six weeks.
+A full recovery can be expected in about 6 weeks.

-Rectal prolapse can be uncomfortable and painful, but it’s treatable.
-The sooner you see a doctor about your symptoms, the easier the surgery and recovery.
+Rectal prolapse is rare and can be uncomfortable and painful, but it’s treatable.
+The sooner you see a doctor about your symptoms, the easier the surgery and recovery will be.